sparkflows/sparkflows-docs/docs/installation/user-groups/admin-user.rst

 Admin User
 ---------

 Any user who have the permission to manage users is considered an Admin user.
-Generally an ADMIN role is created, which has the manage.users permission granted to it.
+Generally an ADMIN role is created, which has the users.manage permission granted to it.

 Users who would be administrating Fire Insights would have the Admin Role assigned to them.

+Users with users.manage permission can do the following:

+* Manage the users
+*

 Managing Users, Groups, Roles
 ----------